About

 Board Member since 1994

-Skyler J. Arndt‐Briggs graduated from Princeton University in 1977, with a major in French literature and concentrations in dance and women’s studies.
-After working in movement therapies, Sky undertook a graduate degree in cultural anthropology at the University of Massachusetts Amherst.
-Her dissertation on The Social Practice of Place in Weimar Republic Berlin (2000) was supported by a Fulbright‐Hayes Award and The Wenner‐Gren Foundation and was based on over 65 extensive life histories of Berlin residents that she gathered from 1988 to 1991.
+Skyler J. Arndt‐Briggs majored in French literature with concentrations in dance and women’s studies at Princeton University, before earning her PhD in cultural anthropology at the University of Massachusetts Amherst.
+Her dissertation on The Social Practice of Place in Weimar Republic Berlin was based on over 65 extensive life histories (gathered 1988-91) of Berlin residents born between 1895 and 1925; the research was supported by a Fulbright‐Hayes Award and a grant from The Wenner‐Gren Foundation.

 Anne V. Barbaro